The Lake-Drake Cluster

 September 10-13, 2015

-See Show Information for Premium List and details.
+See Show Information for results.

 A core group of eager dog enthusiasts in the San Rafael/Marin area met in June 1958, at the Sir Francis Drake High School in San Anselmo, CA, to discuss forming a dog club.
 By the July meeting, the group was considering different names for their club.
 Under consideration was Tamalpias Kennel Club, San Rafael Kennel Club and the majority attending voted for Sir Francis Drake.
 The fledgling club put on two successful all-breed matches and obedience trials during the following year to prove to AKC that they were a capable group.